 The day we bought our trailer was bitter sweet.
 It was exciting to be getting a camper trailer, but there was that small voice inside saying we’ve sold out… we’ve failed… moving from a tent to a trailer.
 Will we still be roughin’ it?
 Can we still call ourselves campers?

-Funny isn’t it, how we categorize ourselves into all these different levels of camping?
-Well, either way, if we wanted to get out to the campground with these 3 small kids in temperatures that can fall to freezing even in the summer, we needed something a little more substantial than our well-loved, leaky, too small, duct-taped Canadian Tire tent.
+Funny isn’t it, how we categorize ourselves into all these different levels and values of camping?
+Well, either way, if we wanted to get out to the campground with 3 small kids in temperatures that can fall to freezing even in the summer, we needed something a little more substantial than our well-loved, leaky, too small, duct-taped Canadian Tire tent.

 Why we bought this trailer…